One of the most common questions we hear is, “Are you an LMS (Learning Management System)?”

 Centralizes content authoring, storage, management, and maintainance.
 Because an LCMS uses single-source-authoring, edits and updates are made once, and can be pushed to all existing derivatives and outputs.
 Appropriate branding, page layout, and styling are automatically added based on the specific output type.

 Provides robust delivery and analytics options.
-An LCMS includes a delivery and analysis platform to track exactly how users interact with learning content.
+An LCMS includes a delivery and analysis platform to track exactly how users interact with digital learning content.
 Dashboards provide an accurate and objective picture of content engagement and performance.

 Simplifies personalization at scale.
 An LCMS allows content authors to tailor the context around content to meet the unique needs of each audience, without creating a maintenance nightmare.
 Users can map out and reuse the content that is common among all audiences and customize contextual content that needs to be personalized.